 To use the following instructions, you must have a MySQL source

 MYSET represents the name of the

 sql/share/charsets/Index.xmlfile.
 Use the existing contents in the file as a guide to adding new contents.
 A partial listing for the

 <charset name="latin1"> <family>Western</family> <description>cp1252 West European</description> ... <collation name="latin1_swedish_ci" id="8" order="Finnish, Swedish"> <flag>primary</flag> <flag>compiled</flag> </collation> <collation name="latin1_danish_ci" id="15" order="Danish"/> ... <collation name="latin1_bin" id="47" order="Binary"> <flag>binary</flag> <flag>compiled</flag> </collation> ... </charset>

 You must assign a unique ID number to each collation.
 The range of IDs from 1024 to 2047 is reserved for user-defined collations.
-Before MySQL 5.5, the ID must be chosen from the range 1 to 254.
 To find the maximum of the currently used collation IDs, use this query: